clangstonhinton/interactive-visualizations/README.md

 ## Approach

+(1) Use MongoDB with Flask templating, created a new HTML page that displays all of the information that was scraped from the URLs above.
+(2) Use

 (1) Use the D3 library to read in samples from the URL dataset

 (2) Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in each study participant